-Large companies—such as Facebook, Google, Samsung Smart TV Security Bounty Program, and Mozilla—that offer bug bounties and others have large technical and financial resources necessary to run their own programs.
+Large companies—such as Facebook, Google, Samsung Smart TV Security Bounty Program, and Mozilla—that offer bug bounties and others have the large technical and financial resources necessary to run their own programs.
 With their intricate web or development environments, these large companies’ bug bounty programs provide an additional way to find software and configuration errors that slip past developers, testers, and security teams.
-And organizations of this size often have the ability to manage the big bounty program, from setting the fees to the analysis of the bugs uncovered, to communications with security researchers.
+And organizations of this size often have the ability to manage the bug bounty program, from setting the fees to the analysis of the bugs uncovered, to communications with security researchers.

-For midsized and smaller organizations, however, it makes sense to turn to a bug bounty service providers.
+For midsized and smaller organizations, however, it makes sense to turn to bug bounty service providers.
 The bug bounty vendor can run the recruiting, vetting, and managing of security researchers for smaller enterprises, as well as the analysis of bug findings and payment management.
 For smaller firms who don’t have the expertise and full staff on hand required to run their own bug bounty programs, it’s an affordable and more manageable way to find bugs that could slip past their automated scans.

 Some companies like to run continuous bug bounty programs so that whenever a researcher finds a bug they will be paid if it is a flaw that deserves payment.
-Other programs run for limited periods of time and within these deadline researchers are given an extent in which to explore for flaws.
+Other programs run for limited periods of time and within these deadline researchers are given an extent to which to explore for flaws.